-RemotelyPossible (RP) is for women in the tech industry (or women hoping to move into the tech industry) who are currently looking for remote work, or looking to optimize their remote work lifestyle… but to clarify:
+RemotelyPossible (RP) is for women who are currently looking for remote work, or looking to optimize their remote work lifestyle… but to clarify:

 – “Women” is used in the broadest possible sense, and mostly for conciseness.